nodeshift/nodejs-reference-architecture/README.md

 * Whenever possible components should have been validated at scale within the `team's` JavaScript/Node.js deployments or in engagements with our customers.
-* We need to consider licensing and other due diligence when selection components.
+* We need to consider licensing and other due diligence when selecting components.
 * We are going to start with a focus on the back-end, a similar effort for front-end components will make sense as a follow on.